Sheikh Hasina: Bangladesh's democracy icon-turned-iron lady - AFP | This Kiji

 - Going after Islamists -

-Hasina's fans have praised her for cracking down on Islamist extremists in the Muslim-majority nation, after five homegrown terrorists stormed a Dhaka cafe, killing 22 people -- including 18 foreigners -- in 2016.
+Hasina's fans have lauded her for cracking down on Islamist extremists in the Muslim-majority nation, after five homegrown terrorists stormed a Dhaka cafe, killing 22 people -- including 18 foreigners -- in 2016.

 She also launched trials of the powerful Islamist opposition over crimes committed during the 1971 independence war.
 Five top Islamist leaders and a main opposition stalwart were executed.